Chester75321/GenEpi/README.md

 GenEpi adopts two-element combinatorial encoding when producing features and models them by L1-regularized regression with stability selection In the first stage (STAGE 1) of GenEpi, the genotype features from each single gene will be combinatorically encoded and modeled independently by L1-regularized regression with stability selection.
 In this way, we can estimate the prediction performance of each gene and detect within-gene epistasis with a low false positive rate.
 In the second stage (STAGE 2), both of the individual SNP and the within-gene epistasis features selected by STAGE 1 are pooled together to generate cross-gene epistasis features, and modeled again by L1-regularized regression with stability selection as STAGE 1.
 Finally, the user can combine the selected genetic features with environmental factors such as clinical features to build the final prediction models.

 ## Standalone App
 (Latest Update!)
 The standalone and installation free app - AppGenEpi (v.beta) is now released.
-Just download it then 1) chmod +x ./AppGenEpi_MacOS_beta and 2) sudo ./AppGenEpi_MacOS_beta for executing.
-Have fun~
+Just download it and have fun.

+### For MacOS
+1. unzip AppGenEpi_MacOS_beta.zip
+2. drag AppGenEpi.app to Applications
+3. allow permission for running AppGenEpi.app by setting System Preferences > Security & Privacy (We are not identified developers so far.)

+### For Linux
+1. change the directory to AppGenEpi
+2. use ./AppGenEpi to run it

 | OS    |  Version |                                                Link                                                        |
 |-------|:--------:|-----------------------------------------------------------------------------------------------------------:|